+While MSS allocations exist in the bands above 17 GHz, the majority of these are secondary allocations.
+However, in Region 1 / Europe 2 X 100 MHz of co-primary spectrum for MSS is available at 29.9 – 30,0 GHz / 20.1 – 20.2 GHz, but this spectrum could not be sufficient for satisfying the current needs; this is why ESOMPs should be designed to operate in parts of the Ka-band allocated to the Fixed Satellite Service;

+While MSS allocations exist in the bands above 17 GHz, the majority of these are secondary allocations, but this allocation is not considered adequate by most ESOMP system operators;]

+Treating ESOMPs as FSS provides ESOMP operators and regulators with a well-established and proven set of rules for authorizing these Earth stations.

+THE DRAFTING GROUP COULD NOT COME TO AGREEMENT ON THE BULLET POINTS ABOVE BECAUSE OF THE DISAGREEMENT REGARDING WHETHER ESOMPS SHOULD BE TREATED AS MSS OR FSS.

+GSO ESOMPs must comply with same off-axis EIRP limits as typical uncoordinated FSS Earth stations

-Treating ESOMPs as FSS provides ESOMP operators and regulators with a well-established and proven set of rules for authorizing these Earth stations;In many planned networks, ESOMPs will operate on the same networks and frequencies as stationary Earth stations.
-If ESOMPs are classified as MSS and stationary Earth stations are classified as FSS, there may be situations where terminals using the same network and frequencies must comply with different rules simply because one type is in motion and the other is not.ESOMPs must comply with same off-axis EIRP limits as typical uncoordinated FSS Earth stations
+[In many planned networks, ESOMPs will operate on the same networks and frequencies as stationary Earth stations.
+If ESOMPs are classified as MSS and stationary Earth stations are classified as FSS, there may be situations where terminals using the same network and frequencies must comply with different rules simply because one type is in motion and the other is not.]
+AVANTI PROPOSES DELETING THIS TEXT

-Therefore, so long asESOMPs are designed and operated in compliance with the same requirements (such as off-axis EIRP limits) placed on uncoordinated FSS Earth stations, FM 44 and SE 40 concluded that no sharing issues exist between ESOMPs and other FSS networks.
-Within the CEPT framework, this means that implementation of ESOMPs are to be treated as typical uncoordinated FSSEarth stations and are meant to be operate only in bands available to them.
+Therefore, so long as GSO ESOMPs on an aggregate basis per GSO network are designed and operated in compliance with the same requirements (such as off-axis EIRP limits) placed on uncoordinated FSS Earth stations, [FM 44 and SE 40] concluded that no sharing issues exist between ESOMPs and other FSS networks.
+Within the CEPT framework, this means that implementation of ESOMPs are to be treated as typical uncoordinated [FSS] Earth stations and are meant to be operate only in bands available to them.

 Sharing with FS - Difference Between Typical Uncoordinated FSS Earth Stations and ESOMPs